renpy/renpy/sphinx/source/gui.rst

 .. ifconfig:: renpy_figures

-    Here is an example of customizing the say and notify screens.
+    Here is an example of customizing the skip and notify screens.

     .. figure:: oshs/game/gui/skip.png
         :width: 100%